rshtishi/payroll/eureka-server/README.md

 eureka.client.waitTimeInMsWhenSyncEmpty=5
 ```

-The ```eureka.client.registerWithEureka``` attribute tells the service not to register with a *eureka server* service when the Spring Boot *eureka server*  application starts because this is the *eureka server* service.
-The ```eureka.client.fetchRegistry``` attribute is set to false so that when the *eureka server* service starts, it doesn’t try to cache its registry information locally.
+The ```eureka.client.registerWithEureka``` attribute tells the service not to register with a *eureka server* service when the Spring Boot *Eureka Server*  application starts because this is the *Eureka Server* service.
+The ```eureka.client.fetchRegistry``` attribute is set to false so that when the *Eureka Server* service starts, it doesn’t try to cache its registry information locally.
 The last attribute, ```eureka.server.waitTimeInMsWhenSync```, speeds up the amount of time it will take for the Eureka service to start and show services registered with it.
-By default, *eureka service* won’t immediately advertise any services that register with it.
+By default, *Eureka server* won’t immediately advertise any services that register with it.
 It will wait five minutes to give all of the services a chance to register with it before advertising them.

-Individual services registering will take up to 30 seconds to show up in the *eureka server* service because Eureka requires three consecutive heartbeat pings from the service spaced 10 seconds apart before it will say the service is ready for use.
+Individual services registering will take up to 30 seconds to show up in the *Eureka Server* service because Eureka requires three consecutive heartbeat pings from the service spaced 10 seconds apart before it will say the service is ready for use.

-Finally, we add the ```@EnableEurekaServer``` annotation to the application bootstrap class we’re using to start your *eureka server* service.
+Finally, we add the ```@EnableEurekaServer``` annotation to the application bootstrap class we’re using to start your *Eureka Server* service.

 ```
 @SpringBootApplication